prashant-ramcharan/courgette-jvm/README.md

 * **mobileDevice**: The devices that Courgette will use to track and allocate for parallel mobile tests.
   * This option is required when using the `CourgettePlugin.MOBILE_DEVICE_ALLOCATOR` plugin.

+* **mobileDeviceType**: The mobile device types used for device allocation.
+This can be one of:
+  * _MobileDeviceType.SIMULATOR: Only simulator device names._
+  * _MobileDeviceType.REAL_DEVICE: Only real devices names, must match format `deviceName:deviceUUID`_
+  * _MobileDeviceType.SIMULATOR_AND_REAL_DEVICE: Mixture of simulator and real device names._

+* **realMobileDeviceTag**: If set, Courgette will allocate a real mobile device for tests matching any one of the provided tags.
+To use this option, you must also specify mobileDevice as `MobileDeviceType.REAL_DEVICE` or `MobileDeviceType.SIMULATOR_AND_REAL_DEVICE`

 * **fixedThreadDelay**: A fixed time in milliseconds that Courgette will pause before the start of each feature or scenario.